Travis

 $ travis settings maximum_number_of_builds --set 1

-Building Only the Latest Commit #
+Build the Latest Commit only #

-If you are only interested in building the most recent commit on each branch you can use this new feature to automatically cancel older builds in the queue that are not yet running.
+If you are only interested in building the most recent commit on each branch, you can use this new feature to automatically cancel older builds in the queue that are not yet running.
 Existing builds will be allowed to finish.

 The Auto Cancellation Setting is in the Settings tab of each repository, and you can enable it separately to: